The health of the older driver

 It is easy to see that good vision is important to safe driving.
 That is why an older driver who wears eyeglasses or contact lenses must always wear the lenses while driving.

 Medicines that are necessary for the health of an older person can also cause driving problems.
-Some drug combination can affect vision, judgment and response time, and can even appear to be dementia.
+Some drug combinations can affect vision, judgment and response time, and can even appear to be dementia.

 An older driver or a family member can take these steps to help an older person to continue driving safely: